Ohel Ayalah History

 Fall 2010 again saw High Holiday services in two locations, Manhattan and Brooklyn, with high attendance at both locations, peaking on Kol Nidrei night.
 The new events in Fall 2010 were Tashlich on Rosh Hashanah (at the Hudson River, followed by a walk on the Highline Park), an afternoon Yizkor Memorial service on Yom Kippur, followed by a study session (theme: the meaning of the Kaddish prayer).
 Ne’ilah ended the day, in both Manhattan and Brooklyn venues.

-Ohel Ayalah hopes to expand to a third High Holiday venue in Fall 2011, in addition to offering services in Manhattan and Brooklyn.
+In Fall 2011, Ohel Ayalah expanded to a third High Holiday venue, in LIC (Queens), in addition to offering services in Brooklyn and Manhattan.